 Your WordPress.com site is your home on the internet, and you want to keep that home safe.
 Hopefully, you’ve already chosen a unique and hard-to-crack password for your account.
-To add another layer of home security, you can now enable Two Step Authentication, also known as Two-Factor Authentication—a second step to the log-in process that no one but you can access.
+To add another layer of home security, you can enable Two Step Authentication, also known as Two-Factor Authentication.

-Two-factor authentication is a method of securing accounts requiring that you not only know something (a password) to log in but also that you possess something.
-The benefit of this approach to security is that even if someone guesses your password, they have to have stolen your possession in order to break into your account.
+Two step authentication is a method of securing accounts requiring that you not only know something (a password) to log in but also that you possess something (your mobile device).
+The benefit of this approach to security is that even if someone guesses your password, they need to have also stolen your possession in order to break into your account.

-At WordPress.com, we offer two-factor authentication via mobile phone.
-We first verify that you have access to the phone associated with the phone number you specify by sending a code to the phone via one of a couple of methods.
-Once you’ve verified possession, then any time you log in with your password, we send a new code to your phone, which you must specify before logging in.
+At WordPress.com, we offer two step authentication via mobile device.
+We first verify your mobile device by sending a code via one of a couple of methods.
+Once you’ve verified your device, any time you log in with your password, we send a new code to your device, which you must input before logging in.
 It adds a small extra step to the login process but makes your account much more secure.

 Setup with Google Authenticator

-Or, you can reach Settings off of your Gravatar image from the WordPress.com home page:
+Or, you can reach Settings by clicking on your Gravatar image from the WordPress.com home page:

-Next, click the “Security” link in the navigation on the right-hand side of the screen:
+Next, click the “Security” link in the navigation on the left-hand side of the screen:

-Here you’ll be prompted to select your country and to provide your mobile phone number (without spaces or dashes).
-Click Next Step.
+Here you’ll be prompted to select your country and to provide your mobile phone number (without country code and spaces or dashes).
+After doing so, click Verify Via App.

-Next you’ll be prompted to print backup codes.
-Don’t skip this step, as it’ll be your only way to log back into your account without staff assistance should your phone go missing!
-Click Next Step.
+Lastly, you’ll be prompted to print backup codes.
+Don’t skip this step, as it’ll be your only way to log back into your account without staff assistance should your device go missing!

-At this point, your site is enabled for two-factor auth, and we have your phone number on record for account verification purposes.
+At this point, your site is enabled for two-step authentication.
 A follow-up step allows you to confirm that your backup codes work by entering one of the printed codes.

 Setup with SMS Codes

-If you’re unable to set up two-factor authentication using the Google Authenticator app, you can also set it up to work via SMS messages.
-To do so, go to your Settings page as described above, but then click use Two Step Authentication via SMS.
+If you’re unable to set up two step authentication using an authenticator app, you can also set it up to work via SMS messages.
+To do so, set up your phone number as described above, but then click Verify via SMS.

-On the next screen, click Send SMS.
 Within a few moments, you should receive a text message that includes a 7-digit number.
-Enter this number in the blank provided and click Verify Code.
+Enter this number in the blank provided and click Enable.

 From this point forward, you can print and verify backup codes as documented above.
-Your account is now protected by two-factor authentication, and we have your mobile phone number on file to assist with any account access issues that may arise in the future.
+Your account is now protected by two step authentication.

-The login process varies slightly from the usual process once you have two-factor authentication enabled.
-Regardless of whether you used the Google Authenticator method or the SMS method to enable two-factor authentication, you’ll start by logging in as usual with your username and password.
+The login process varies slightly from the usual process once you have two step authentication enabled.
+Regardless of whether you used the Google Authenticator method or the SMS method to enable two step authentication, you’ll start by logging in as usual with your username and password.

-We definitely don’t want access to your WordPress.com account to be totally dependent on your phone or tablet—you’ll still need to be able to log in if it’s is lost, stolen, you’re locked out for any reason, or your phone needs to be wiped clean (which will delete Google Authenticator).
+We don’t want you to lose access to your WordPress.com account—you’ll still need to be able to log in if it’s is lost, stolen, you’re locked out for any reason, or your device needs to be wiped clean (which will delete Google Authenticator).
 To make sure you’re never locked out of your blog, you can generate a set of ten, one-time-use backup codes.
-We recommend that you print the backup codes out and keep them in a secure place like a wallet or document safe rather than saving them on your computer, where they’d be accessible to anyone using your machine.
+We recommend that you print the backup codes out and keep them in a secure place like a wallet or document safe.
+(Don’t save them on your computer.
+They’d be accessible to anyone using your machine.)
 Generating backup codes is essential and must be done.
 If you ever need to use a backup code, just log in like you normally would, and when asked about the login code enter the backup code instead.